tzubertowski/gpsp_multicore/README.md

-gpSP for SF2000 - Highly Optimized Fork
+gpSP for SF2000 - Performance Optimized Fork
 ========================================

 This is a specialized fork of libretro-gpsp, specifically optimized for the SF2000 handheld console and similar MIPS32 devices with software floating-point units (soft FPU).